dnidever/PHOTRED/README.md

 instrument | The name of the instrument (e.g. MOSAIC) observatory | (OPTIONAL) The name of the observatory.
-This is needed if the header does not contain the AIRMASS and it needs to be calculated from the date, ra/dec and observatory location. nmulti |  The number of processors PHOTRED should use for the DAOPHOT and ALLFRAME stages (only relevant if on the Pleione cluster). filtref |  The shortname of the filter (specified in the "filters" file) to be used as the reference frame (e.g. the M frame).
+This is needed if the header does not contain the AIRMASS and it needs to be calculated from the date, ra/dec and observatory location. nmulti |  The number of processors PHOTRED should use for the DAOPHOT and ALLFRAME stages (only relevant if on the Pleione cluster). nmulti_STAGE  |  The number of processors PHOTRED should use for STAGE.
+Currently this is supported for WCS, DAOPHOT and ALLFRAME. filtref |  The shortname of the filter (specified in the "filters" file) to be used as the reference frame (e.g. the M frame).
 This can be a comma-delimited priority-ordered list of filters (e.g. g,i,r,z,u).
 If there are multiple observations in this filter then the longest exposure in this filter will be used. trans | The name of the file that contains the photometric transformation equations.
 **OPTIONAL**  |  **OPTIONAL**